SimonSwatek/SimonSwatek/README.md

 Hi, I’m @SimonSwatek
 I am an agricultural scientist and landscape ecologist.
 I’m interested in Ecology, Agriculture and Decision-Focused Research.
-Through my PhD research, I get to explore spatio-temporal heat and drought stress dynamics in Central European forest ecosystems.
+Through my PhD research, explore spatio-temporal heat and drought stress dynamics in Central European forest ecosystems.

 <!---
 SimonSwatek/SimonSwatek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.